NingMa-AI/DASTM/README.md

 pynvml=8.0.4

 # Datasets
-The used datasets or thieir subsets can be found [here](https://drive.google.com/drive/folders/1lowLKFjUvVQPsnJzSQTGMSNZeaWy5JnP).
+The used datasets or their subsets can be found [here](https://drive.google.com/drive/folders/1lowLKFjUvVQPsnJzSQTGMSNZeaWy5JnP).

 # Run